dosoudil/maven-repository-builder/README.md

     overwritten by curernt config or in case of lists they will be merged.
 If order in a list matters (like in **artifact-sources**) then the items from the included file will be added before and after for high and low priority includes respectively.
 Neither of them is required.
-*   **excluded-gav-patterns-ref** - list of references to files with list of top GAV patterns to be excluded, every GAV pattern should be on separate line.
+*   **excluded-gav-patterns-ref** - list of references to files with list of GAV (or GATCV) patterns to be excluded, every pattern should be on separate line.
+GATCV patterns are recoginized by more than two colons included in the string.
     Stars are allowed to represent any string.
 To use regular expressions prefix the expression with "r" and enclose it in slashes ("r/regular-expression/").
 Not required.
 *   **excluded-repositories** - list of repository URLs which will be searched for any artifact found in specified artifact sources and when found, the artifact will be disposed.
 Not required.
 *   **single-version** - flag to forbid multiple versions of one groupId:artifactId, there can be allowed multiple